 Smoke detectors are provided in each residence hall room and in all other College housing for the safety of all residents in the facility.
-Students may not remove or disable a detector for any reason.
-Tampering with a smoke detector constitutes a violation of the Student Conduct Code and will result in disciplinary action.
+Students may not remove cover or disable a detector for any reason.
+Tampering with a smoke detector constitutes a violation of the Student Conduct Code and results in disciplinary action.

-If a smoke detector does not function properly, students should immediately contact Security (emergency number 434.544.5555) so proper repair can be made.
+If a smoke detector does not function properly, students should immediately contact Campus Safety and Security (emergency number 434.544.5555) so proper repair can be made.

 All residence halls and Peaksview Hall are smoke-free buildings; therefore, smoking may not occur within any part of these facilities or within 50 feet of the buildings, including exterior steps and entrance ways.
 Outside areas surrounding Hundley Hall and on the front sides of Freer, McWane, and Shackelford Halls are also smoke-free zones.
 Smoking is also prohibited inside all non-residential buildings on campus.